 The Off-peak case will be represented by the three year out SSWG MIN case.

-ROS Approved: June 9, 2016

 Series capacitors are used in the bulk power system to re-direct power flow and improve system stability.
 Series capacitors present very high impedance to the flow of GIC.
 NERC has recommended two modeling methods in their GIC application guide: model the series capacitor with a very large resistance such as 1 megohm (MΩ); or remove the line segment representing the series capacitor from the model completely.
 In the ERCOT GIC system model, the PGDTF has decided to use the 1 MΩ method for all series capacitors.